ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/server-setup.md

 ```

 {{< details summary="PSA: Digital Ocean firewalls are different from UFW firewalls" >}}
-I imagine many readers will be using Digital Ocean, so I wanted to drop a note on this (because it confused me when I was starting out!).
+I imagine many readers will be using Digital Ocean, so I wanted to mention this (because it confused me when I was starting out!).

 Digital Ocean provides a free service called [Cloud Firewalls](https://docs.digitalocean.com/products/networking/firewalls/) that you can easily apply to any Digital Ocean droplet (you do this from the "Networking" section of the admin panel on Digital Ocean's website; here is a [quickstart guide](https://docs.digitalocean.com/products/networking/firewalls/quickstart/) and here are [full docs](https://docs.digitalocean.com/products/networking/firewalls/)).